- MFT Home

 - Apply Now

-ADMISSIONS TO THE MARRIAGE AND FAMILY THERAPY SPECIALIZATION
+ADMISSION TO THE MARRIAGE AND FAMILY THERAPY OPTION

 *Top applicants are invited to campus for an all-day interview